-By the 1895-1896 winter season, 353 Marlborough was the home of Mrs. Ellen (Davis) Williams Hutchings, the widow of George Henry Williams and of William Vincent Hutchings.
+By the 1895-1896 winter season, 353 Marlborough was the home of Ellen (Davis) Williams Hutchings, the widow of George Henry Williams and of William Vincent Hutchings.
 Her daughter, Ellen Augusta Williams, lived with her.
-They previously had lived at the Hotel Vendôme and, before that, at 342 Commonwealth.
+They previously had lived at the Hotel Vendome and, before that, at 342 Commonwealth.

 Ellen Williams married in June of 1896 to Charles Brooks Morrill, a dry goods merchant.
 After their marriage, they lived at 353 Marlborough with her mother.
 He previously had lived at 107 Blue Hill Avenue.

-Ellen Hutchings and the Morrills continued to live at 353 Marlborough in 1901, but had moved to 183 Bay State Road by 1902.
+Ellen Hutchings and the Morrills continued to live at 353 Marlborough during the 1900-1901 winter season, but moved thereafter to 183 Bay State Road.

-John and Alice Lavalle were divorced ca. 1908.
-Alice Lavalle continued to live at 353 Marlborough.
-She apparently inherited the house after her father’s death in 1927, and is shown as the owner on the 1928 Bromley map.
+John and Alice Lavalle divorced ca. 1908.
+Alice Lavalle continued to live at 353 Marlborough and on August 28, 1918, her father transferred the property to her.
 She also maintained a home in Nahant.

-In about 1934, she was joined at 353 Marlborough by her son and daughter-in-law, John and Virginia (Wilson) Lavalle, and his four children from his first marriage, to Ellen Tufts: Alice, Mary, John, and Ellen.
-They previously had lived in Cambridge.
+In about 1934, she was joined at 353 Marlborough by her son and daughter-in-law, John and Virginia (Wilson) Lavalle.
+They had married in September of 1932 and previously had lived in Cambridge.
+His four children from his first marriage, to Ellen Tufts (who had died in January of 1932), lived with them: Alice Lavalle, Mary Dean Lavalle, John Edward Lavalle, and Ellen (Elaine) Lavalle.
 John Lavalle was a portrait and landscape artist.

 On May 7, 1935, 353 Marlborough was destroyed by fire.
 Alice Lavalle, her grand-daughter, Alice, and two servants were killed, and Mary Lavalle died of injuries soon thereafter.
 John Lavalle was in New York, where he was exhibiting his art, and Virginia Lavalle was in Cincinnati visiting family.

-John and Virginia Lavalle subsequently moved to 3 Gloucester.
+John and Virginia Lavalle subsequently moved to Cambridge and then to 3 Gloucester.